hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 to die, when suddenly there came to him one who ran for instruction.
 The disciples would have treated the man as an intruder, maintaining peace at any cost about their Master's death-bed, but the Blessed One overheard, and saying, "No, no!
-He who was sent (Lit., “the Tathâgata”.
+He who was sent (Lit., “the Tathāgata”.
 “A word”, explained Swami Vivekananda, “which is very like your ‘Messiah’”.) is ever ready", he raised himself on his elbow and taught.
 This happened four times and then, and then only, Buddha held himself